GoogleFeud/discordgames/README.md

 #### #toString()

 Returns the grid as a string.
-This string should be sent to discord.
+This string should be sent to the text app.

 **Returns:** `String`